-Following their research into sexual abuse in the medical profession, A/Prof Louise Stone, Prof Kirsty Douglas, and Prof Christine Phillips are extending their work with an international collaboration.
-The new book, Sexual Abuse of Doctors By Doctors: International Perspectives and Experiences, will feature research teams from over 15 countries, engaging with the sociocultural, geopolitical and historical contexts that impact the narrative journey of doctors who have been sexually harmed by other doctors.
+Following their research into sexual abuse in the medical profession, A/Prof Louise Stone, Prof Kirsty Douglas, and Prof Christine Phillips are extending their work by collaborating with research teams from over 15 countries to write a research anthology: Sexual harms of doctors by doctors: International perspectives, experiences, and responses.
+This book will engage with the sociocultural, geopolitical and historical contexts that impact the narrative journey of doctors who have been sexually harmed by other doctors.

 Why a book?